 - 1. To increase the operational performance, safety, health and comfort of the work system - 2.
-To reduce the likelihood of or prevent human errors and/or limit the consequences - 3.
+To reduce the likelihood of or prevent human errors - 3.
 To enhance the productivity of human efforts - 4.
 To enhance overall system performance by improving the ease and efficiency of use - 5.
-To incorporate user knowledge in the design of the system/product to satisfy the needs of the operating population.
+To satisfy the needs of the operating population